balabg94/image_segmentation/README.md

 # image_segmentation
 A simple image segmentation using PIL (pillow).
-Here Captchas are segemente.
+Here Captchas are segemented.
 The size of the segmentation is hardcoded in.